wgu-opensource/osmt/api/README.md

 For example to run the import component with a dev configuration, set active profiles by passing a JVM argument like this:
 `-Dspring-boot.run.profiles=dev,import`

-### OAuth2
+## OAuth2
 An example profile and Spring Boot components (edu.wgu.osmt.security.SecurityConfig) are provided to support OAuth2 with Okta.
 To use a different provider, create a separate Spring Boot profile to contain the configuration.
 Additional Spring Boot components may also be required to support the chosen provider.

-#### Okta Configuration
-To use Okta as your OAuth2 provider, include `oauth2-okta` in the list of Spring Boot profiles.
-You will need to provide the following properties when running the application.
-To get these properties, you will need create an Okta web application with OpenID.
-Navigate to Applications.
-In the main content pane, select the application you created.
-You will be presented with the Client ID and Client Secret.
-Clicking on the "Sign On" tab will present you with the issuer and audience values.
-* okta.oauth2.clientId
-* okta.oauth2.clientSecret
-* okta.oauth2.audience
-* okta.oauth2.issuer

-You should not push these values to GitHub, so you should probably not put them in a proerties file.
-Instead, you can provide them as program arguments when starting your Spring Boot app (```-Dokta.oauth2.clientId="foobarClientId"```), either via the command line or via an IntelliJ Run config.
+See [Okta Configuration](./README.md#okta-configuration) in the [README](./README.md) for more details.

 ## Database Configurations
 This project uses [FlywayDb](https://flywaydb.org/).
 SQL Migrations can be placed in `./api/src/main/resources/db/migration/`.
-Scripts in this folder will be automatically processed when the app is ran with the appropriate `application.properties` settings in `spring.flyway.*`.
+Scripts in this folder will be automatically processed when the app is started with the appropriate `application.properties` settings in `spring.flyway.*`.

-By default only `test` and `dev` environments will automatically run migrations.
-To enable migrations for other environments, i.e. a single production server, include the JVM argument `-Dspring.flyway.enabled=true` when running the server.
+By default, only `test` and `dev` environments will automatically run migrations.
+To enable migrations for other environments, i.e. a single production server, start the server with this JVM argument: `-Dspring.flyway.enabled=true`.

 ## Code Style
 To automatically apply the official Kotlin code style, Install the IntelliJ plugin `Save Actions`.
 Configure `Save Actions` in preferences to `Reformat file` on save.